solana-labs/solana/docs/src/terminology.md

 The public key of a [keypair](terminology.md#keypair).

+## rent

+To disincentivize malicious users from creating unnecessary amounts of accounts, as well as to help compensate validators for the storage associated with each account, [rent](https://docs.solana.com/implemented-proposals/rent) is charged once per epoch on accounts holding below a certain threshold of lamports.
+This threshold is known as a rent reserve.
+Accounts that hold more lamports than this amount are considered to be rent exempt.
+Rent is calculated on a per byte-year rate.

 ## root

 A [block](terminology.md#block) or [slot](terminology.md#slot) that has reached maximum [lockout](terminology.md#lockout) on a validator.
 The root is the highest block that is an ancestor of all active forks on a validator.
 All ancestor blocks of a root are also transitively a root.
-Blocks that are not an ancestor and not a descendant of the root are excluded from consideration for consensus and can be discarded.
+Blocks that are not an ancestor, nor a descendant of the root, are excluded from consideration for consensus and can be discarded from a validator’s blockstore.

 ## runtime